riya305/Doctor-Appointments-Scheduling-System/README.md

 * Find a doctor's working hours
 * Book an doctor opening
 * Create and update the list of doctor's working hours

-## Deliverables

-The code should be delivered as a library that anyone can import and use.
-It should contain documentation and unit tests that show your understanding of the problem.
-Once you&#39;re finished, submit a PR to this repo.